Helvetica Light is an easy-to-read font, with tall and narrow letters, that works well on almost every site.

 Dale is retired now, but he owned a small consulting company that specialized in the automotive industry.
 Nissan, Subaru, J.D.
 Power and Associates, Land Rover North America, Xerox, Oracle, G.E., Cap-Gemini and Isuzu were among his many clients.
 He was also the President of a software company, Parts Marketing Manager for Yamaha motorcycles, Director of Information Technology for Nissan Motor Corp.
 U.S.A., and CIO for a large automotive web company.

 Dale has been married for over 50 years.
-Besides spending 25% of their time in Europe, Dale and his wife Sharon live in Washington state and they also enjoy visiting Canada.
+Dale and his wife Sharon live in Washington state and they also enjoy visiting Canada.

 In a typical observation, Dale said: "My writing career has exceeded all my expectations.
 Of course, when I started, I had very low expectations."